What is a typical expat home or apartment like in Iceland?

 We asked expats what a typical home or apartment in Iceland is like.
 They answered...

 "Expat homes and apartments in Iceland tend to be modern and comfortable, with plenty of natural light and often spectacular views of the surrounding landscape.
 Many expat homes and apartments come with amenities such as a fully-equipped kitchen, a washing machine, and a dryer.
 Expats can also expect to find a variety of modern furniture, as well as access to high-speed internet and cable television.
-Expat homes and apartments in Iceland are typically well-insulated and heated, making them comfortable and cozy even during the coldest winter months," commented one expat who made the move to Iceland.
+Expat homes and apartments in Iceland are typically well-insulated and heated, making them comfortable and cozy even during the coldest winter months," said another expat in Iceland.

 Other Questions: